dominiksalvet/ux430ua-jack-volume/README.md

 ## License

 Licensing policy of this project is compliant with [REUSE Practices](https://reuse.software/practices/2.0/).
-Therefore, the license of a file is determined either by a [SPDX](https://spdx.org/) License Identifier or by the [*debian/copyright*](debian/copyright) file contents.
+Therefore, the license of a file is determined by a [SPDX](https://spdx.org/) License Identifier or by the [*debian/copyright*](debian/copyright) file contents.